Course and Program Design

 - Ongoing implementation training is offered for faculty, if necessary.

-- At the end of the pilot and iteration semester, CETL learning experience designers use the CETL Course Review Checklist to make recommendations for future iterations.
+- At the end of the pilot and iteration semester, CETLOE learning experience designers use the CETLOE Course Review Checklist to make recommendations for future iterations.